Olivier-Boudeville/Ceylan-Myriad/doc/Ceylan-Myriad-Layer-conditional-code-english.rst

 Controlling assertions
 ----------------------

-It may be convenient that, depending on a compile-time token (ex: in debug mode, typically triggered thanks to the ``-Dmyriad_debug_mode`` compilation option), *assertions* (expressions expected to evaluate to the atom ``true``) are enabled, whereas they shall be dismissed as a whole should that token not be defined.
+It may be convenient that, depending on a compile-time token (ex: in debug mode, typically triggered thanks to the ``-Dmyriad_debug_mode`` compilation flag), *assertions* (expressions expected to evaluate to the atom ``true``) are enabled, whereas they shall be dismissed as a whole should that token not be defined.

 To define an assertion enabled in debug mode, use ``assert/1``, like in: